Ebrahiminegin67/agentic-ai-root-cause-observability/README.md

     Service Dependency Graph: <service dependency graph>
     Output Format: Provide a detailed analysis of the root cause, affected services, and recommended actions to resolve the incident.
    ```
-3. Send the prompt to the AI agent for analysis.
-4. Agentic AI send the prompt to LLM for processing.
-5. LLM processes the prompt and generates a response with the root cause analysis.
-6. The AI agent reviews the LLM response and formats it for human consumption.
-7. The AI agent presents the analysis to human operators for further action.

 ## Agentic AI Architectural Components
 ![Agentic AI Architecture](images/Obs_Agentic_AI.png)

+The architecture consists of three main layers: the **observability pipeline**, the **agentic RCA system**, and the **LLM reasoning engine**.

+### **1. Observability Pipeline**

+Distributed services instrumented with OpenTelemetry generate **logs**, **metrics**, and **traces**.

+This telemetry is sent to the **OpenTelemetry Collector**, which receives, processes, and exports the data to a scalable telemetry database.

+All telemetry is correlated using a shared **trace_id**.

+### **2. Incident Detection and Triggering**

+When an incident occurs (e.g., an error or latency spike), an incident detection system forwards an alert to the Agentic AI component, including the **trace_id** of the failing request.

+### **3. Agentic AI**

+The agent uses its tools to:

+- query logs, metrics, and traces associated with the trace_id
+- reconstruct the service dependency graph from span relationships
+- identify anomalies in latency or error status
+- prepare a structured prompt that includes all relevant telemetry

+The agent then submits this contextual prompt to the LLM via Google’s Agent Development Kit (ADK).

+### **4. LLM Reasoning and Response**

+The LLM analyzes the multi-modal telemetry, identifies the most likely root cause, explains how the issue propagated across services, and recommends remediation actions.

+The agent validates the response, formats it for human consumption, and sends it back to the incident analysis system.

 ## Google ADK
-The Google Agent Development Kit (ADK) provides tools and libraries to build intelligent agents that can interact with various data sources and perform complex tasks.
-In this architecture, the ADK is used to create an AI agent that can process telemetry data and perform root cause analysis.
+The Google Agent Development Kit (ADK) provides a framework for building intelligent, tool-using agents that can retrieve data, perform reasoning, and interact with large language models.
+In this architecture, ADK is used to implement an RCA (Root Cause Analysis) agent that queries telemetry, constructs prompts, and performs LLM-driven analysis.

 A pseudo-code example of an agent using Google ADK:
 ```python